Mingma Norbu Sherpa

-Mingma Norbu Sherpa (October 31, 1955 – September 23, 2006) was a pioneering figure in Himalayan conservation, renowned for his efforts in environmental protection and sustainable natural resource management.
-Born in Khunde village within the Sherpa homeland of Khumbu (now Sagarmatha National Park).
+Mingma Norbu Sherpa (October 31, 1955 – September 23, 2006) was a pioneering figure in Himalayan conservation, known for his efforts in environmental protection and sustainable natural resource management.
+He was born in Khunde village within the Sherpa homeland of Khumbu (now Sagarmatha National Park) in Nepal.

 Early life and education

 Sherpa was born in the Khunde village.
-Due to his proficiency in several local languages and English, Mingma began working as a translator for visiting trekkers and conservationists in his teens.
-His remarkable aptitude and dedication caught the attention of Sir Edmund Hillary, the first Westerner to scale Mount Everest in 1953, who became his mentor.
+He was proficient in several local languages, and also English, and began working as a translator for visiting trekkers and conservationists in his teens.
+His dedication caught the attention of Sir Edmund Hillary, the first Westerner to scale Mount Everest in 1953, who became his mentor.

 Mingma was part of the inaugural class of the first school established by Hillary in the Everest region.
 He went on to graduate from Lincoln College (now under University of Canterbury) in 1980, receiving a diploma in Parks and Recreation.
 Continuing his academics, he earned a master's degree in natural resources management from the University of Manitoba in 1985.